lucia-auth/lucia/pages/index.md

 ## Disclaimer

 All example code in this site is licensed under the [Zero-Clause BSD license](https://github.com/lucia-auth/next/blob/main/LICENSE-0BSD).
 You're free to use, copy, modify, and distribute it without any attribution.
-The license is approved by [the Open Source Initiative (OSI)](https://opensource.org/license/0bsd) and [Google](https://opensource.google/documentation/reference/patching#forbidden).
+The license is approved by the [Open Source Initiative (OSI)](https://opensource.org/license/0bsd) and [Google](https://opensource.google/documentation/reference/patching#forbidden).

-Everything else including the documentation text is licensed under the [MIT license](https://github.com/lucia-auth/next/blob/main/LICENSE-MIT).
+Everything else is licensed under the [MIT license](https://github.com/lucia-auth/next/blob/main/LICENSE-MIT).

+*Copyright © 2019-present Pilcrow and contributors*